katoid/angular-grid-layout/README.md

 [![commitizen](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg?style=flat-square)](https://github.com/katoid/angular-grid-layout/commits/main)
 [![PRs](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/katoid/angular-grid-layout/compare)

-Grid with draggable and resizable items for Angular Applications.
-Perfect fit with highly customizable dashboards.
+Angular Grid Layout is a grid layout system with draggable and resizable items for Angular Applications.
+It is mainly designed to create highly customizable dashboards.

 Its core functionalities are based in the well known [React-Grid-Layout](https://github.com/STRML/react-grid-layout) library.
 It can be considered a 'port' (with some changes) to the Angular ecosystem.
 Both cover the same necessities.